 Retail and advertising revenues continue to be the significant other sources of income for cinema chains.
 Popcorn and soft drinks remain the most popular retail items.
 There is however a growing demand for a wider range of retail products and the traditional offering is increasingly being supplemented with products such as coffee.

-Approximately 80% of screen advertising revenues in the UK during 2012 were generated by a separate business called Digital Cinema Media Limited (“DCM”) which is jointly owned by the Cineworld Group and Odeon UCI.
-In addition to Cineworld, Picturehouse and Odeon UCI, DCM’s clients also include Vue (from the beginning of 2011) and a number of other smaller cinema operators.
+Digital Cinema Media Limited (“DCM”) which is a joint venture between Cineworld Group and Odeon UCI, generates approximately 80% of screen advertising revenues in the UK.
+In addition to Cineworld Group and Odeon UCI, DCM’s clients also include Vue and a number of other smaller cinema operators.
 Its only and smaller competitor is Pearl and Dean, which represents the Empire cinema chain and a collection of other smaller operators.

 View the biographies of our Board of Directors